Marcus Aurelius: Trade with Han China and outbreak of plague

 The Antonine Plague started in Mesopotamia in 165 or 166 at the end of Lucius's campaign against the Parthians.
 It may have continued into the reign of Commodus.
 Galen, who was in Rome when the plague spread to the city in 166, mentioned that "fever, diarrhoea, and inflammation of the pharynx, along with dry or pustular eruptions of the skin after nine days" were among the symptoms.
 It is believed that the plague was smallpox.
 In the view of historian Rafe de Crespigny, the plagues afflicting the Eastern Han empire of China during the reigns of Emperor Huan of Han (r.
 146–168) and Emperor Ling of Han (r.
 168–189), which struck in 151, 161, 171, 173, 179, 182, and 185, were perhaps connected to the plague in Rome.
-Raoul McLaughlin writes that the travel of Roman subjects to the Han Chinese court in 166 may have started a new era of Roman–Far East trade.
+Raoul McLaughlin writes that the travel of Roman subjects to the Han court in 166 may have started a new era of Roman–Far East trade.
 However, it was also a "harbinger of something much more ominous".
 According to McLaughlin, the disease caused "irreparable" damage to the Roman maritime trade in the Indian Ocean as proven by the archaeological record spanning from Egypt to India, as well as significantly decreased Roman commercial activity in Southeast Asia.